caidanw/caidanw.github.io/_posts/2019-10-23-organizing-naming-rules-conventions.md

 _PS: If it needs a comment (near its declaration) to describe what it is, then rename it._

 **Don't misinform**
-Entities will be read by both yourself and possibly other people in the future.
-So a name that misinforms the reader about the entity will be hard to understand it's purpose at a later date.
+Names will be read by both yourself and possibly other people in the future.
+So a name that misinforms the reader about the underlying data or function will be hard to understand it's purpose at a later date.

 **Meaningful Distinctions**
 This is fairly simple, just don't use characters that look like others if they are not in a word/group.
 Here is an example of how the lowercase L can be confused with the number 1, and how an uppercase O can be confused with a 0.
 Although this only happens when using certain fonts, if you use a "code" font the it shouldn't be an issue (can't speak for your co-workers).